The aims of the department are:

 - to promote learning of skills of more general applications (e.g. analysis, memorising, drawing of inference)

 - to develop the students’ understanding of themselves and their own culture

 The Modern Foreign Languages Department is committed to achieving excellence and fulfilling the potential of individual students.
-GCSE grades have been consistently high.
+GCSE grades have been consistently good.

 Four skill areas are taught: Listening, Speaking, Reading and Writing